adap/flower/doc/source/how-to-run-simulations.rst

 .. dropdown:: Can I assign different resources to each ``ClientApp`` instance?

     No. All ``ClientApp`` objects are assumed to make use of the same ``num_cpus`` and ``num_gpus``.
 When setting these values (refer to :ref:`clientappresources` for more details), ensure the ``ClientApp`` with the largest memory footprint (either RAM or VRAM) can run in your system with others like it in parallel.

+.. dropdown:: Can I run single simulation accross multiple compute nodes (e.g. GPU servers)?

+    Yes.
+If you are using the ``RayBackend`` (the *default* backend) you can first interconnect your nodes through Ray's cli and then launch the simulation.
+Refer to :ref:`multinodesimulations` for a step-by-step guide.

 .. dropdown:: My ``ServerApp`` also needs to make use of the GPU (e.g., to do evaluation of the *global model* after aggregation).
 Is this GPU usage taken into account by the ``Simulation Engine``?